Solarflame5/ytm-library-tools/README.md

 # ytmtool

-> ℹ️ This is currently being rewritten from scratch and incomplete, the old separate scripts are in the "old" branch

 Command line tool based on [sigma67/ytmusicapi](https://github.com/sigma67/ytmusicapi) with various features for managing your YouTube Music library, mainly exporting playlists to JSON and getting statistics from them.

 # Installation and usage